 Direction

-Change the route description "Hardtlandschaft" as follows: Via a gravelled path and the paved Hardtstraße, you reach the Hardt Chapel from 1865/66 and the Way of the Cross, which is worth seeing.
-The chapel is said to contain the footprint of the devil, who, according to legend, appeared there around 1250.
+Change the route description "Hardtlandschaft" as follows: Via a gravelled path and the tarmac Hardtstraße road, you reach the Hardtkapelle chapel from 1865/66 and the Way of the Cross, which is well worth seeing.
+The footprint of the devil is said to be immortalised in the chapel, where legend has it that he appeared around 1250.

-Now cycle down into Grünbachtal and from Bauerbach uphill again to Haunshofen.
-There, at St.Gallus, turn left into Tahlfeldstraße to Wilzhofen.
-On the way you have a beautiful view of the Grünbachtal.
+Now cycle down into the Grünbach valley and from Bauerbach back uphill to Haunshofen.
+There we turn left at St Gallus into Tahlfeldstraße towards Wilzhofen.
+On the way you have a beautiful view of the Grünbach valley.
 Pass under the railway bridge to reach Wilzhofen.
-Off the marked path, on a small hill, is the church of St. Valentin, which is essentially late Gothic and was rebuilt in the Baroque period.
+Away from the marked path, on a small hill, you will find the church of St Valentin, which is essentially late Gothic and was rebuilt in Baroque style.
 For refreshments, it is worth making a detour to the Guggemos inn, which can be reached at the end of the village via Bahnhofsallee.
-(Bahnhofsallee 12, 82407 Wilzhofen, Tel.
+(Bahnhofsallee 12, 82407 Wilzhofen, tel.
 088 12524).

-After the subway of the B2, the road leads to Wielenbach.
-You continue via Raistinger Straße to the Ammer-Amper cycle path and then always along the eastern bank of the river back to Weilheim.
+After the subway of the B2 motorway, continue to Wielenbach.
+Continue along Raistinger Straße to the Ammer-Amper cycle path and then along the eastern bank of the river back to Weilheim.
 At Schützenstraße, turn left towards the town centre.
 After the railway and pedestrian bridge, a path on the left leads to Bahnhofsgasse, which takes you back to the station.

-If you like, you can sweeten the waiting time with a stroll through Weilheim's charming old town: the winding alleys with magnificent old patrician houses are only about 10 minutes' walk from the station.
+If you like, you can sweeten your waiting time with a stroll through Weilheim's charming old town centre: the winding alleyways with magnificent old patrician houses are only a 10-minute walk from the station.

 Tour map